Human growth hormone (HGH): Does it slow aging?

 What's the bottom line?

-If you have specific concerns about aging, ask your doctor about proven ways to improve your health.
+If you have specific concerns about aging, ask your health care provider about proven ways to improve your health.
 Remember, healthy lifestyle choices — such as eating a healthy diet and including physical activity in your daily routine — can help you feel your best as you get older.

 ErrorEmail field is required